Additional coverage for individuals and families

 Open Enrollment is from November 1 to December 15 every year for coverage starting on January 1.

-You can purchase a plan outside of Open Enrollment if you have a qualifying life event.
-There are many things that can be considered a qualifying life event, like: loss of health coverage (losing a job, turning 26, or graduating and losing a student plan), turning 65 and needing to purchase a Medicare plan, changes to your household (having a baby, getting married or divorced, death in the family), changes to your physical location (moving to a new county or ZIP Code, moving from a shelter into a home), becoming a U.S. Citizen, leaving jail or prison, and/or changes to your income that may affect a subsidy you qualify for.
+You can purchase or change a plan outside of Open Enrollment if you have a qualifying life event.
+There are many things that can be considered a qualifying life event, like: loss of health coverage (losing a job, turning 26, or graduating and losing a student plan), turning 65 and needing to purchase a Medicare plan, changes to your household (having a baby, getting married or divorced, death in the family), changes to your physical location (moving to a new county or ZIP Code, moving from a shelter into a home), becoming a US citizen, leaving jail or prison, and/or changes to your income that may affect a subsidy you qualify for.

 You can buy a Medicare plan during the enrollment periods.
 You can also purchase a Medicare plan anytime you turn 65 even if it isn't during an enrollment period.